ARMmbed/icetea/README.md

 **Running a premade suite**

-Icetea supports a suite file that describes a suite of test cases in json format.
+Icetea supports a suite file that describes a suite of test cases in `json` format.

 `> icetea --suite <suite file name> --tcdir <test case search path> --suitedir <path to suite directory>`

 **Enabling debug level logging**

-Add -v or -vv to the command. -v increases the frameworks logging level to debug (default is info) and the level of logging in certain plugins and external components to info (default is warning).
+Use -v or -vv arguments to control logging levels. -v increases the frameworks logging level to debug (default is info) and the level of logging in certain plugins and external components to info (default is warning).
---vv also increases the external component and plugin logging level to debug.
+--vv increases the level of logging on all Icetea loggers to debug.

 **Further details**

 For further details on any of the features see our documentation.
-A first time user guide is available [here](https://github.com/ARMmbed/icetea/blob/master/first_time_use_guide.md).

 #### Creating a test case
-Icetea test cases are implemented as Python classes that inherit the Bench object available in icetea_lib.bench module.
+Icetea test cases are implemented as Python classes that inherit the Bench object available in `icetea_lib.bench` module.
 The test case needs to have an initialization function that defines the metadata and a case function that implements the test sequence.
 There are two optional functions, setup and teardown.
 More information is available in our documentation.